slsa-framework/slsa-github-generator/internal/builders/bazel/README.md

 # Generation of SLSA3+ provenance for Bazel builds

-This document explains how to generate SLSA provenance for Bazel packages.
+This document explains how to generate SLSA provenance for Bazel artifact(s).

-This can be done by adding a step to your Github Actions workflow to call a [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) to build the package and generate SLSA provenance.
+This can be done by adding a step to your Github Actions workflow to call a [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) to build the artifact(s) and generate SLSA provenance.
 We'll call this workflow the "Bazel builder" from now on.

 ---